alessgorgo/SimpleCrypt/README.md

 ## License

-Encryptix is licensed under the MIT License.
+SimpleCrypt is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

 ---